flyteorg/flytesnacks/cookbook/docs/getting_started/creating_tasks_and_workflows.md

 with more complex data types and pipelines, Flyte's type system becomes invaluable for catching bugs early.

-Flyte's type system is also used for automatic serialization and deserialization of data as it's passed from one task to another.
+Flyte's type system is also used for caching, data lineage tracking, and automatic serialization and deserialization of data as it's passed from one task to another.
 You can learn more about it in the {ref}`User Guide <flyte_type_system>`.

 ## 🔀 Workflows